gtonkinhill/panstripe/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of panplotter is to improve the post processing of bacterial pangenome analyses.
-In particular it aims to replace the dubious but popular pangenome accumulation curves.
+In particular it aims to replace the dubious but popular pangenome accumulation curve.

 ## Installation